ledewitt/cubes-on-cardboard/README.md

 - Links, which ones and where
 - Rules for Events and signing up
 - Footer
-- Pictures how to remove metadata before adding to blog entry
 - Overall leader board (is it worth it? how would that even work?)
 - Light Dark theme worked out
 - Bootstrap (look into for individual pieces of page)